 - метро – metro (it)

-There are very few exceptions.
+There are very few exceptions you have to learn.
 Nouns «имя» (name) and «время» (time) are neuter gender nouns even though they end with the feminine ending -я.